GuanQunMu/guanqunmu.github.io/index.md

 >Yongjian Han's Theory Group, University of Science and Technology of China (USTC)
 July, 2018 -- January, 2019

-As the number of entangling qubits increases, the fidelity of multi-qubit gates will decrease, which is one of the biggest obstacles to achieving scalable quantum computing.
-However, encoded by surface code, which is used by Google, the fidelity of quantum gates of  encoded qubits will increase as the size of physical qubits array increases.
+As the number of qubits of a quantum computer increases, the error rate of the final result will increase exponentially.
+Therefore, the surface code was designed to avhieve fault-tolerant quantum computing, which demands that the error of a single gate is below a certain threshold.

-I designed a program in javascript to simulate the operation of the surface code and toric code, explored their thresholds under specific conditions, and verified their properties: The fidelity of logic gates will increase as the size of the qubits increases when its logical error rate is below the threshold.
+I designed a program in javascript to simulate the operation of the surface code and toric code, explored their thresholds under specific conditions, and verified the properties of them: The fidelity of logic gates will increase as the size of the qubits increases when its logical error rate is below the threshold.

 <table border="0">
   <tr>